fanbomeng/UWHiggs/lfvmutau/README.txt

 It looks a bit broken, sorry for this.

 The main analyzer is:  AnalyzeLFVMuTau_HighMassTriggerEffiPosttune.py,  which can produce the normal histogram, also can be used for the tuning process.
-The systematics part needs to be update and adept to highmass analysis.
+The systematics part is also adepted to highmass analysis.

 The use for AnalyzeLFVMuTau_HighMassTriggerEffiPosttune.py:
 1)